kanthonye/plants-shop-app/README.md

 ### Cart View

 The Cart View allows users to review and manage the items they've selected for purchase.
-Features include:
+Features include.

 - **Item Overview**: See a list of all items added to the cart with quantities and individual prices.
 - **Edit Cart**: Update quantities or remove items as needed.